anarchitech/classimp/README.md

-27 December 2019
+**27 December 2019**

-A brief note about this fork:
+**A brief note about this fork:**

-The original classimp repo hasn't been updated since 2017.
-The only modifications done here facilitated it running on a local machine with libassimp4.1.
+The [original classimp repo](https://github.com/3b/classimp) hasn't been updated since 2017.
+The only modifications here facilitated running it on a local machine with libassimp4.1.
 Other changes may be made to "bring it up to speed" (we actually have libassimp5x available and that's next) ... then again they may not.

 We're sharing it here in case someone else runs into the same speedbumps we did.
-;)
+;)  If you're playing along with some of [cbaggers](https://github.com/cbaggers/) fun [youtube efforts](https://www.youtube.com/watch?v=82o5NeyZtvw) and running a current build of your os of choice/lisp you'll undoubtedly need to do something similar.

-A brief note about cloning/installation:
+**A brief note about cloning/installation:**

 1) Some basic assumptions: sbcl, vim+slimv or emacs+slime, quicklisp.
 2) Clone this repo in ~/quicklisp/local-projects/classimp